-Whole Washington projects^{58 & 59} that the greatest cost reductions for a new system would be realized by consolidating the existing public-private coverage into a new publicly funded and publicly administered health care system like that described in the Work Group's Model A (state administered).^{60 & 61} This is predicated on the idea of a single payer system, whereby self-funded employer health plans, Medicare and Medicaid markets have been consolidated.
+Whole Washington projects^{58 & 59} that the greatest cost reductions for a new system would be realized by consolidating the existing public-private coverage into a new publicly funded and publicly administered health care system like that described in the Work Group's Model A (state-administered).^{60 & 61} This is predicated on the idea of a single-payer system, whereby self-funded employer health plans, Medicare, and Medicaid markets have been consolidated.
 However, FTAC determined this to be politically and legally infeasible in the near term due to barriers presented by federal regulations.

-SB 5335 also describes a period where the Trust, beginning as Model B (state-designed plan privately administered),61 would progressively transition to Model A over approximately five years.
-As such, the cost-savings projected under Model A would not be achieved any sooner than five years from the time of the Trust's implementation.
+SB 5335 also describes a period where the Trust, beginning as Model B (state-designed plan privately administered), 62 would progressively transition to Model A over approximately five years.
+The cost-savings projected under Model A would not be achieved any sooner than five years from the time of the Trust's implementation.

-The Work Group's Models A and B are perhaps proxies in principle for the Trust's transitional path from the status quo, through Model B, to Model A. However, the Work Group's projected cost savings for Model A, the Trust's ultimate destination, does not compare with SB 5335's economic analysis of the same model.
-The Work Group and Whole Washington used different methodologies to project cost savings, however it is unclear whether the differing methodologies are the sole reason for such discrepancies.
-At the writing of this report, the Commission has not assessed in depth the discrepancies between SB 5335's
+The Work Group's Models A and B are perhaps proxies in principle for the Trust's transitional path from the status quo through Model B to Model A. However, the Work Group's projected cost savings for Model A, the Trust's ultimate destination, does not compare with SB 5335's economic analysis of the same model.
+The Work

 58 Gerald Friedman, PhD.
 SB 5335 Economic Analysis.
-2021. https://wholewashington.org/friedmanfinancial-analysis-2021/
+2021.